JAVA IO - Write to a File using Java IO streams

 FileOutputStream f = new FileOutputStream("output.txt")

 2. Now, we will obtain a channel of an opened output stream using the getChannel() method.
-As fileChannel class needs channel of output stream so we need to convert a output stream into a channel to implement .write() method.
+As the fileChannel class needs a channel of the output stream, we need to convert an output stream into a channel to implement the .write() method.

 Syntax